-Once your child has mastered pre-handwriting patterns they are ready to start learning how to form letters, numbers and symbols.
+Last week we explained that pre-handwriting patterns are the first stage of learning to handwrite.
+Once a child has mastered theses, they are ready to start learning how to form letters.

 But where do you start?

-- One reason being that about 95% of what children write, and are exposed to, is in a Lower Case form and only 5% in Capital.
+- One reason is that about 95% of what children write, and are exposed to, is in a lower-case form and only 5% in capital.

-Your child’s first major achievement, in their eyes, is to write their name.
-So, although concentrating on Lower Case letters, teach them how to form the Capital letter of their name to get them excited about handwriting.
+A child’s first major achievement, in their eyes, is to write their name.
+So, although concentrating on lower-case letters, teach them how to form the capital letter for the first letters of their name to get them excited about handwriting.

-As they master the Lower Case letters introduce the remainder of the Capital letters.
-It is important that both are taught so that your child can develop a speedy, fluid and legible handwriting style.
+As they master the lower-case letters introduce the remainder of the capital letters.
+It is important that both are taught so that a child can develop a speedy, fluid and legible handwriting style.